microsoft/azuredevopslabs/labs/azuredevops/advancedsecurity/readme.md

 1. Make sure to follow the policies and changes are merged in the *main*

-    > **Note**
+    > **Note:**
     The build will run automatically, initiating the dependency scanning task and publishing the results to Advanced Security and alert automatically closed.

     >**ProTip!** Squash Merge is important.
 If we just commit, the exposed credential will still be in the history.
 To avoid this, fix code, use a Squash Merge, push it to repo, and you're done!

 1. Once the pipeline has been completed, **eShopOnWeb**, go to the Azure DevOps Advanced Security dashboard and click on Dependencies.

 1. You will see that the alert *Improper Input Validation in IpMatcher....*... no longer exists, as it is now closed.

-    > **NOTE**
+> **Note:**
     This is a great way to ensure you are using the latest and greatest versions of your dependencies, and also, ensure you are not using any vulnerable versions.

 ### Task 5: Secret Scanning Alerts